 While that’s rising, you make a topping that’s similar to a plain sugar cookie dough and looks kind of boring.
-You could use it that way…
+You can use it that way…

-…but here’s the fun part.
-Divide that boring topping into two pieces and add gel food coloring, and mix it in with a rubber spatula.
-I’m crazy about bright colors so I used these two traditional ones, but you can make them any color you want, or add cinnamon or cocoa powder to the topping dough instead of coloring it.
+…but here’s a fun alternative.
+Divide that plain topping into two pieces and add gel food coloring, then mix it in with a rubber spatula.
+I’m crazy about bright colors so I used these two traditional ones, but you can make them any color you want, or add ground cinnamon or cocoa powder to the topping dough instead of coloring it.
 Cover and put the topping in the refrigerator while the yeast dough rises.

 Divide the topping dough into the same number of pieces as the rolls and pat each piece into a flat circle.
 I found it easiest to do it in my hand, then I laid it on top of a roll and used my hands to form it around the dough.
-When all the rolls have their topping, mark them with a design in the shape of a shell (concha) like mine, or cross-hatching.
-You can use a special cutter or do it free-hand with a paring knife.
-I just used a biscuit cutter and made off-center partial circles.
+When all the rolls have their topping, mark them with a design in the shape of a shell (concha) like mine, or with cross-hatching.
+You can use a special cutter, do it free-hand with a paring knife, or do it what I did and use a biscuit cutter to make off-center partial circles.

 For their final rise, I covered the conchas with a lightly oiled piece of waxed paper, then a tea towel.

-They’re doubled and are ready to go in the oven.
+These are doubled and ready to go in the oven.
 You can see how the design spread apart as the rolls rose.
-Sometimes the topping breaks apart, but that’s perfectly fine.
+Sometimes the topping breaks up a bit, but that’s perfectly fine.
 Compare the photos before and after rising and you’ll see how much they’ve expanded.

-Bake the rolls until you can see that they’re light golden brown under the topping and an instant read thermometer registers 190°F to 200°F when inserted into the middle of a couple of the rolls.
+Bake the rolls until you can see that they’re light golden brown under the topping and an instant read thermometer registers 200°F to 205°F when inserted into the middle of a couple of the rolls.